 Why you shouldn’t process serve documents yourself

-It can be tempting in some situations to try to save some money and serve the documents yourself.
-But this isn’t a good idea because this is a complicated process and if anything isn’t done following the laws, it can result in the case not going forward or even being dismissed entirely.
+It can be tempting in some situations to try to save money and serve the documents yourself.
+But this isn’t a good idea because this is a complicated process and if anything isn’t done following the correct procedures, along with which as the person who may have issued the document it could be seen that you have a vested interest, this could be questioned at court, it can also result in the case not going forward or even being dismissed entirely.

-Using Professional process servers is the best solution to get your legal papers served.
-This way you can be certain that all the required processes are followed and the right prof is collected.
-Using a professional process server dramatically reduces the chance that the judge won’t accept service of papers or there is any delays.
+Using a Professional firm is the best solution for you to get your legal papers served.
+This way you can be certain that all the required processes are followed, and the right proof is supplied for the Court.
+Using a professional firm dramatically reduces the chance that the Judge won’t accept the service of papers or there are any delays in the case.

 Have the job done correctly

-At Able Investigations, we have never had a case thrown out of court in 20 years because of our statements, so we can help you serve papers, even within 24 hours, anywhere in the UK or worldwide.
+Here at Able Investigations & Enforcements, we have never had a case thrown out of court in 27 years because of our professionalism, standards, and statements supplied, we adhere to all CPR Rules, so we can help you serve papers, even within 24 hours, anywhere in the UK or worldwide.

 We offer UK Process Serving at a fixed fee of £125 + VAT and can offer a discount on volume work (more than 10 cases a week).
-Get in touch with our experienced process serving team to discuss your requirements or if you require more information.
+Why not get in touch with our experienced team to discuss your requirements or if you require more information.